 Most students cannot claim Housing Benefit.
+Some students qualify for an exemption from Council Tax.

 This restriction applies both during term time and all of the vacations, including the summer vacation.